laurabenestan/Lobster-assigner/script-erratum.md

 We then **performed assignment test on the two regions (North/South)** detected by Benestan et al. (2015).

-We run a similar command than the one used for the 11 populations except that here, our population labels corresponds to the two regions (NOR and SOU): `pop.labels = c("NOR", "NOR", "NOR", "NOR", "NOR", "NOR", "NOR", "NOR", "NOR", "NOR", "SOU", "SOU", "SOU", "SOU", "SOU", "SOU", "SOU", "SOU")`.
+1) Specify the region level used for the assignment test We run a similar command than the one used for the 11 populations except that here, our population labels corresponds to the two regions (NOR and SOU): `pop.labels = c("NOR", "NOR", "NOR", "NOR", "NOR", "NOR", "NOR", "NOR", "NOR", "NOR", "SOU", "SOU", "SOU", "SOU", "SOU", "SOU", "SOU", "SOU")`.

+2) Do not subsample
 Assignment test is not influenced by sample size here since the two regions have a large and similar number of individuals (306 for the North and 280 for the South).
 Then, we run the argument `subsample = NULL`.

+8) Run the following command in R :
 Following these arguments, we run the command:
 ```
 system.time(assignment.lobster.common.markers.THL.1.sites <- GBS_assignment(vcf.file = "10156-586.recode.vcf", whitelist.markers = NULL, snp.LD = NULL, iterations.subsample=10, common.markers = FALSE, marker.number = c(100, 200, 500, 1000, 2000, 3000, 4000, 5000, 6000, 7000, 8000, 9000, "all"), sampling.method = "ranked", THL = 0.5, blacklist.id = NULL, subsample = NULL, gsi_sim.filename = "lobster.gsi_sim.txt", keep.gsi.files = FALSE, pop.levels = c("TRI", "BON", "GAS", "CAR", "MAL", "EDN", "CAP", "BRA", "SID", "CAN", "LOB", "BRO", "OFF", "SEA", "BOO", "MAR", "BUZ", "RHO"), pop.labels = c("NOR", "NOR", "NOR", "NOR", "NOR", "NOR", "NOR", "NOR", "NOR", "NOR", "SOU", "SOU", "SOU", "SOU", "SOU", "SOU", "SOU", "SOU"), pop.id.start = 1, pop.id.end = 3, imputations = FALSE, parallel.core = 24, folder = "THL_0.5_regions"))